rahulsharma11/myblogs/clku0jfpz000009l2cdxbaqfj.md

 \*) Remove the propellers before performing ESC calibration.

-\*) Go to ESC calibration section and click on the button.
+\*) Go to the ESC calibration section and click on the button.

-\*) After that remove the power of drone and power it again.
+\*) After that remove the power of the drone and power it again.

-\*) After it boots up, you will here the beep sounds that represents the ESCs are calibrated.
+\*) After it boots up, you will hear the beep sounds that represent the ESCs calibrated.

 \*) You can check the motor rotation for each motor with your stick.